 Interest, commission, fee in connection with any loan or indebtedness

-Withholding tax applies to any interest in connection with any loan, indebtedness or any arrangement or service related to any loan or indebtedness.
+Withholding tax applies to any interest in connection with any loan or indebtedness.
 For example, interest on overdue trade accounts and interest on credit terms paid to a non-resident supplier.
 Payment of withholding tax is also required for any fees as a result of a commission or loan that is paid to a non-resident.
 Withholding tax rate for such payments is 15%.
-This tax applies even if the interest is treated as part of the seller’s trade income.

-Royalty or other payments for the use of or the right to use any movable property
+Royalty or other payments for the use of or the right to use any property

 Royalties paid to a non-resident company is subject to withholding tax, either a certain percentage or at the prevailing corporate tax rate.
 Payments for the use of or the right to use scientific, technical, industrial or commercial knowledge or information or for the rendering of assistance or service in connection with the application or use of such knowledge or information.
 Withholding tax rate for this type of payment is 10%.

-Singapore withholding tax may have to be charged for hiring a non-resident company to provide services such as installing equipment, technical support, training, consultancy and other work that takes place in Singapore.
+Withholding tax may have to be charged for hiring a non-resident company to provide services that takes place in Singapore.
 Payment of withholding tax is only applicable for services rendered physically in Singapore.
 If services are provided remotely, such as via the Internet, then you do not have to withhold payment for tax purposes as it is considered outside Singapore.
 Where withholding tax is applicable, the tax rate is the prevailing corporate tax rate.

-Rent or other payments made to non-resident persons for the use of movable property such as cars, hand phones, laptops and other similar items where such use is incidental to overseas business trips (including overseas trade fairs or exhibitions), are subject to withholding tax under Section 12(7)(d) of the Income Tax Act.
+Rent or other payments made to non-resident persons for the use of mobile properties such as cars, hand phones, laptops and other similar items where such use is incidental to overseas business trips (including overseas trade fairs or exhibitions), are subject to withholding tax under Section 12(7)(d) of the Income Tax Act.
 As such, withholding tax is not applicable.
-The rent paid to a non-resident company that leases movable property in Singapore is subject to withholding tax.
+The rent paid to a non-resident company that leases mobile property in Singapore is also subject to withholding tax.
 Withholding tax rate for this type of payment is 15%.

 Withholding Tax for Non-Resident Professionals

-A non-resident professional is a foreign professional who is present in Singapore for a time of under 183 days in a calendar year.
+A non-resident professional is a foreign professional who is present in Singapore for under 183 days in a calendar year.
 Non-resident professionals are individuals practicing any profession (i.e. people other than employees) of an independent nature under an agreement for service and includes: